rahulanugu/SC/web-application_docs/Frontend/Frontend Documentation.md

 4. The send button on the contact us page needs to be centered.
 5. Email templates do not show up properly when opened on an email on a web browser.
 That needs to be fixed.
 6. Update graph model for the provider portal with charticulator <https://charticulator.com/index.html>
+7. Front end landing-page component: In the typeScript file, the Onsubmit2 function is being called as soon as page is loaded.
+This is causing null values to be stored in the database.
+Backend controller: contactUsController.
+Make OnSubmit function be called upon submit button.
+Even though its within button parameters in typescript file, its being called every time page is reloaded.
+8. Attach partnerships page to database and email api through the partnersController.js . send thank you pop up in onsubmit function in typescript file using toastr notifications.
+9. Remove console logging from components if the functionality has been tested and everything works.
+10. Fix the blog quotes text for each category, remove the "What __ is saying" template and make each title unique.
+11. Organize the html and ts code, make it so the same format is used in similar files, remove unnecessary commented code, integrate imports for repeated functionalities, etc.
+13. Integrate Django backend data with frontend patient portal.
+Make it so a patient ID is passed to backend and corresponding data is sent back.
+13. Photo upload for sign up is not working, a photo is uploaded but not accessible.
+14. Partnership form and sign up form makes call to backend but the database logging and email sending do not work.
+15. Request Access form sends out a contact us email instead of a request access email on the dev environment.
+16. # In both patient and provider portals, user needs to login again after 30 minutes whether they are active or not, we need to fix this.
+17. Delete duplicate components on angular for webpages

 **Important Note:**